Family, Resort Stay, Reviews, Riau Islands, Singapore Weekends

 These are the items that I packed:

 • Sun protection – You’ll want to spend time outside by the beach, so bring all the sun protection you need – SPF 50, Aloe Vera (if you’re prone to sunburn), and a couple of sunnies.
+I personally use Biore UV Sunscreen as my daily sun protection, a Japanese face sunscreen with SPF50+ that is not oily and easy to apply.

 • Mosquito repellent – Telunas Private Island guests would receive a free bottle of citronella repellent, but it may not be enough.
 Not because the island is full of mosquitoes (it’s actually not at all), but because of activities you might want to do outside of the island.
 I’ll explain more later.
+We use Ceramoz natural mosquito repellent.

 • Water Bottle – The villas have their own water filter, so you can keep refilling water without getting plastic bottled water.
+I use Klean Kanteen insulated bottle, so that I can fill it with iced water and it will stay cold throughout the day.

 • Cash in Indonesian Rupiah – This will come in handy for buying snacks when you are transiting in Sekupang, as well as for tipping the staff at the end of your stay.
 I’ll touch more on this later.